 Tai Chi is considered to be safe for people of all ages as it does not put too much stress on the muscles and joints.

-History of Tai Chi
+History of tai chi

-Sanfeng is thought to have said:
+Sanfeng is reported to have said:

 "In every movement, every part of the body must be light and agile and strung together.
 The postures should be without breaks.
 Motion should be rooted in the feet, released through the legs, directed by the waist and expressed by the fingers.
 Substantial and insubstantial movements must be clearly differentiated."